JeminInformationTechnology/JHSON/README.md

 What   is  JHSON?
 ----------------

-JHSON   means   JDollar  Html  Syntax   Object   Notation  which    is  invented  by  wilmix   jemin  j  in J$
+JHSON   means   JAS  Html  Syntax   Object   Notation  which    is  invented  by  wilmix   jemin  j  in J$

 Technology.

-JHSON  is  used  as   a  Restful  webservice   with  JDollar.
+JHSON  is  used  as   a  Restful  webservice   with  JAS.

 So  it  is  platform   independant  technology  and   interactive   technology   of